shawnhhys/cct470.github.io/README.md

 # cct470.github.io
-Download the html file to see the two graphs
+Download the html file to see two graphs